mobiledevpro/tickeralerter.desktop/README.md

 }

 ```
+##
 ### How to run the project on you local machine:

-* You have to be registered on Binance and have an API key
+* You should be registered on Binance Crypto Exchange and create API key - [Register and claim 100USD](https://www.binance.com/activity/referral-entry/CPA?ref=CPA_00XL76XLRC)
 * How to create API keys https://www.binance.com/en/support/faq/360002502072
 * Create a new file ```key.properties``` in the root of the project
 * Add the following lines to the file: